Our Team

 Kristine J. Ajrouch, Ph.D.

-Kristine J. Ajrouch received her PhD in Sociology from Wayne State University in 1997.
-She joined LCD in 1998 as a post-doctoral fellow, and has retained her affiliation since that time.
-She is also Professor of Sociology at Eastern Michigan University.
-Her research has focused, for over twenty years, on Arab Americans beginning with ethnic identity formation among adolescent children of immigrants followed by the study of social relations, aging and health.
+Dr. Kristine J. Ajrouch received her PhD in Sociology from Wayne State University in 1997.
+She joined LCD in 1998 as a post-doctoral fellow and has retained her affiliation since that time.
+She is Research Professor in the Research Center of Group Dynamics at the Institute for Social Research and has a joint appointment in the Department of Health Behavior and Health Equity, University of Michigan School of Public Health.
+Her research has focused, for over thirty years, on Middle Eastern and Arab Americans beginning with ethnic identity formation among adolescent children of immigrants followed by the study of social relations, aging and health.
+Her current work addresses social and cultural aspects of Alzheimer’s disease.
+She has been the recipient of a Fulbright award where she taught and conducted research in Lebanon.

 Faculty Associates